TonSurWay/Financial_Tracker/README.md

 - Each card includes:

--Color-coded indicators
+- Color-coded indicators

--- 🟢 Green for income
+  - 🟢 Green for income

--- 🔴 Red for expenses
+  - 🔴 Red for expenses

 Smooth UI with clean layout